-Today I am gonna talk about my thoughts on “VIP” episode 9, fair warning there are huge spoilers ahead so don’t read if you haven’t’ watched it yet.
+Note: this is a discussion about my thoughts on “VIP” episode 9, fair warning there are huge spoilers ahead so don’t read if you haven’t’ watched it yet.

 The writer of “VIP” had masterfully played this out, for the majority of the drama run time my focus was on the character Song Mi Na; I legitimately thought that she was the one he’s cheating with on his wife.
 When episode 8 finally aired I started to wonder, when one fan commented on the possibility of On Yu Ri being Ha Jae Woong’s daughter and it finally made sense.